Skrewtape/tom/CONTRIBUTING.md

 #Backend : Ranking

 You'll notice that rankings are not stored in the database.
 This is because we calculate all rankings on the fly.
 It turns out that calculating ranks on demand for specific divisions, machines, or players produces better results (in terms of performance) than calculating ranks on a regular basis for everything and recording it in the DB.
 This is because :
-* The number of people who will be trying to view rankings at any given time will not be that high (i.e. no more than 30-40 in the same second).
+* The number of people who will be trying to view rankings at any given time (i.e. within the same second) will not be that high (i.e. no more than 30-40 in the same second).
 * When people look at rankings, they will be looking at a subset (i.e. a single division, a single machine, a single player).
 * Write operations are far more expensive than query operations.